 If you are looking to see how fast a team plays, or their tempo, look into plays-per-minute.
 That way you can see how quickly teams are getting to the line to snap the ball.
 The faster, high scoring teams play more quickly, which leads to more plays and possessions, which leads to more points.
 Remember, every point matters when it comes to betting the spread.

 There’s still a lot to consider if you want to make regular and consistent profits when betting on the point-spread.
 The bookmakers are very good at setting these lines, so you’ll rarely find spots where it’s obvious which way you should bet.
 You’ve got to do your research and try to make genuinely informed judgements.
 You need to be patient too, and wait for the right opportunities.
-Now, go get them!
+Now you understand college football spreads, go get them!